A geometric proof of the Affability Theorem for planar tilings

 \begin{definition}[\cite{GPS}] An equivalence relation $\calr$ on a totally disconnected space $X$ is \emph{affable} if there exists an increasing sequence of CEERs $\calr_n$ such that $\calr=\bigcup_{n\in\N}\calr_n$.
 The inductive limit topology turns $\calr$ into an EER and we say that $\calr=\varinjlim \calr_n$ is \emph{approximately finite} (or AF). \end{definition}

-An example of AF equivalence relation is the cofinal equivalence relation on the infinite path space of a particular type of oriented graphs $(V,E)$, called \emph{Bratteli diagrams}.
+An example of AF equivalence relation is the cofinal equivalence relation on the infinite path space of certain type of oriented graphs $(V,E)$, called \emph{Bratteli diagrams}.
 According to \cite{GPS0} and \cite{GPS}, their vertices are stacked on levels and their edges join two consecutive levels.
-More precisely, we denote by $V_n$ the set of vertices of the level $n$ and by $E_n$ the set of edges $e$ with origin $s(e)$ in $V_{n-1}$ and endpoint $r(e)$ in $V_n$ so that $V = \bigcup V_n$ and $E = \bigcup E_n$.
+More precisely, we denote by $V_n$ the set of vertices of the level $n$ and by $E_n$ the set of edges $e$ with origin $s(e)$ in $V_{n-1}$ and endpoint $r(e)$ in $V_n$ in such a way that $V = \bigcup V_n$ and $E = \bigcup E_n$.
 In fact, they are actually the only examples of AF equivalence relations:

 \begin{theorem}[\cite{GPS}, \cite{Re}] Let $\calr$ be an AF equivalence relation on a totally disconnected space $X$.
 There exists a Bratteli diagram $(V,E)$ such that $\calr$ is isomorphic to the tail equivalence relation on the infinite path space